Heroic Old-School Roleplaying

 Core Rules: The Basics

-Designed to emulate the fun and fantasy of the earliest versions of the world’s most famous roleplaying system, without getting bogged down by an excess of rules.
+Designed to emulate the fun and fantasy of the classic “Basic” and “Expert” editions of the world’s most famous roleplaying system, without getting bogged down by an excess of rules.

-These rules are still a Work-in-Progress, so if there’s some rule or feature you need that isn’t here yet, feel free to either use the equivalent rule from your favorite B/X-compatible retroclone, or roll a die and see what happens.
+These rules are still a Work-in-Progress, so if there’s some rule or feature you need that isn’t here yet, feel free to use the equivalent rule from your favorite B/X-compatible retroclone (we recommend Old School Essentials).

 How to Play

-There is one referee.
+There is one GameMaster (or GM).
 Everyone else is a player.

-The referee’s job is to describe what’s happening in the game, and the players describe how their characters respond.
+The GM’s job is to describe what’s happening in the game, and the players describe how their characters respond.

 Sometimes, dice are rolled.
 These dice are described by how many sides they have (d4, d6, d8, d10, d12, d20, and d100).